 How do children manage to learn language(s) so quickly, despite the great variability in their learning targets?
 What is different in the way adults learn languages?
 What difference does it make to children if they grow up in a bilingual or multilingual environment?
-Are some linguistic features harder to learn than others, e.g., the six tones of Cantonese or the eight tones of the West Papuan language Iau, or the gigantic polysynthetic structure of words in indigenous Australian languages like Mayali or Murrinh-Patha.
+Are some linguistic features harder to learn than others: for example, the six tones of Cantonese or the eight tones of the West Papuan language Iau, or the gigantic polysynthetic structure of words in indigenous Australian languages like Mayali or Murrinh-Patha?

 PUZZLE THREE: LANGUAGE PROCESSING.

 How do we as adults process our native language so effortlessly yet struggle in using foreign languages?
 How do particular languages cultivate some parts of our potential and diminish others, and what are the effects of being bi- (or multi-)lingual?
 When we learn a particular language, we re-engineer our minds as we install this culturally evolved software in the neural pathways of our brains connected to our mouths, ears and gesturing hands.
 How deep are the effects of this on other aspects of cognition?

 Just as biologists study the complexity and variety of life through investigating processes of evolution, so the language sciences seek to understand the complexity and diversity of languages through studying the processes by which they evolve.
 Language is the bedrock of all human institutions; no other communication technology is as flexible or far-reaching.
 Yet unlike other technological and political tools – from mobile phones to our electoral system – most of language’s intricacies, whether in English or Japanese, emerged bottom-up, in a self-organising way, without conscious planning or central directives.
 How languages evolve and change raises basic questions about human interaction.